sonertari/SSLproxy/README.md

 proxyspec are enabled.
 Otherwise, all log actions are disabled, and filtering rules should enable them specifically.

+#### Rule reuse

 To increase rule reuse, one or more of SNI, CN, Host, URI, and DstIp site fields can be specified in the same structured filtering rule.

+#### Application of connection options

 Connection options specified in a structured filtering rule can have any effect only if the rule matches the connection before global or proxyspec connection options are applied.
 Otherwise, the global or proxyspec connection options already applied to a connection cannot be overriden by the connection options specified in the matching structured filtering rule.

 For example, SSL options of a connection cannot be changed after the SSL connection is established.
 So, normally SSL type of rules cannot modify SSL options of a connection, but you can use the ReconnectSSL option to reconnect the server side of an SSL connection to enforce the SSL options in the SSL type of filtering rules.
 In other words, the ReconnectSSL option allows for using the SNI and CN fields in stuctured filtering rules to match SSL connections and change their SSL configuration.

+#### Macro support

 Macro expansion is supported.
 The `Define` option can be used for defining macros to be used in filtering rules.
 Macro names must start with a `$` sign.
 The macro name must be followed by words separated by spaces.

+#### Substring matching

 You can append an asterisk `*` to the fields in filtering rules for substring matching.
 Otherwise, the filter searches for an exact match with the field in the rule.
 The filter uses B-trees for exact string matching and Aho-Corasick machines for substring matching.

+#### Order of filtering rules

-The ordering of filtering rules is important.
-The ordering of from, to, and log parts of one line filtering rules is not important.
-The ordering of log actions is not important.
+- The ordering of filtering rules is important.
+- The ordering of from, to, and log parts of one line filtering rules is not important.
+- The ordering of log actions is not important.

+#### UserAuth

 If the UserAuth option is disabled, only client IP addresses can be used in the from part of filtering rules.

+#### Sample filtering rules

+If the following rules are defined in a structured HTTPS proxyspec,

+	Split from user soner desc notebook to sni example.com log content Pass from user soner desc android to cn .fbcdn.net*

+The first filtering rule above splits but does not divert HTTPS connections from the user `soner` who has logged in with the description `notebook` to SSL sites with the SNI of `example.com`.
+Also, the rule specifies that the packet contents of the matching connection be written to content log file configured globally.

+The second rule passes through HTTPS connections from the user `soner` who has logged in with the description `android` to SSL sites with the Common Names containing the substring `.fbcdn.net` anywhere in it (notice the asterisk at the end).
+Since connection contents cannot be written to log files in passthrough mode, the rule does not specify any content log action.

+The default filter action is Divert.
+So, if those are the only filtering rules in that proxyspec, the other connections are diverted to the listening program specified in that proxyspec, without writing any logs.

+If you want to enable, say, connect logging for the other connections handled by that proxyspec, without changing their default Divert filter action, you can add a third filtering rule to that proxyspec:

+	Match * log connect

+Note that the second example above is a filtering rule you can use to resolve one of the certificate issues preventing the Facebook application on Android smartphones to connect to the Internet from behind sslproxy.

+If you want to inspect the contents of all the connections specified by that proxyspec using the `Suricata IDS/IPS` system, you can utilize [`icapsuricata`](https://github.com/sonertari/icapsuricata) in Icap mode.
+After configuring the `icapsuricata` module in c-icap, you can add an Icap specification to the same proxyspec:

+	Icap icap://127.0.0.1:1344,suricata,suricata,yes,yes,10,1024,0,yes,no,X-Response-Vars

+If you want to inspect the same contents using the `E2Guardian` web filter as well, you can add another Icap specification after the one for `icapsuricata`:

+	Icap icap://127.0.0.1:1345,reqmod,respmod,no,no,30,4096,8192,yes,no,X-ICAP-E2G

+Due to the ordering of these Icap specifications, connection contents are first sent to `icapsuricata` and then to `E2Guardian`.

+These Icap specifications can be used with structured filtering rules to inspect the contents of certain connections selectively, not all of the connections in the proxyspec.

+For example, the first sample filtering rule above can be written in structured format, with the same Icap specification for `icapsuricata` also in structured format, as follows:

+	FilterRule {
+		Action Split

+		# From
+		User soner
+		Desc notebook

+		# To
+		SNI example.com

+		Log content

+		Icap {
+			Proto icap
+			Server 127.0.0.1
+			Port 1344
+			Reqmod suricata
+			Respmod suricata
+			FailOpen yes
+			ConnFailOpen yes
+			Timeout 10
+			PreviewSize 1024
+			MaxBodySize 0
+			Allow204 yes
+			Allow206 no
+			EchoHeader X-Response-Vars
+		}

+		Icap icap://127.0.0.1:1345,reqmod,respmod,no,no,30,4096,8192,yes,no,X-ICAP-E2G
+	}

+So, in this case, this structured version of the first filtering rule above splits the HTTPS connections from the user `soner` who has logged in with the description `notebook` to SSL sites with the SNI of `example.com`, and logs the contents to the content log file, as before.
+But, this rule also sends the contents in those connections to the `icapsuricata` and `E2Guardian` ICAP services in chain for inspection, in that respective order.

 #### Excluding sites from SSL inspection